 District Crews – Anti-icing Procedures & Snow Removal Plan

 Anti-icing procedures – The lines you see on the roads are made by a brine solution (salt & water) that contains 24% salt.
 This brine solution is applied when the roads are expected to freeze, and can stay intact for up to 5 days.
 It is effective at a temperature that dips down to -8 ºC.
+Brine is applied to all municipal roads, including gravel roads when temperatures are expected to drop close to zero.

 District crews monitor weather reports and are prepared and ready to respond to snow events when they arrive.
-Crews then use the District’s 3 snow plows to clear roads once snow accumulation is expected to exceed 2 cm.
+Crews then use the District’s five snow plows to clear roads once snow accumulation is expected to exceed 2 cm.
 Snow is cleared in the following order of priority to ensure the safety of motorists:

 1. Major arterial streets, school bus and transit routes, access routes to emergency services buildings, routes leading to Sandy Hook/Tuwanek and the Davis Bay area, commercial areas and steep roads are responded to first.